emskiphoto/noaa-weather-hourly/README.md

 3. __Where ?__:  Input weather station location.
 A list of all available annual weather files for all matching locations will be displayed.
 Use the 'When' inputs to filter this list.
 4. __When ?__:  (optional) For a single calendar year, select any date in that year.
 For multiple calendar years click 'Select Date Range' and input start and end dates of the range.
 5. (Recommended) Review list of matching files and click "Download" for each file.
     - (Alternatively) Merge multiple years of data as a single large file by "+ Select" multiple files.
 Then select "Output Format" csv, click on "Configure and Add" and "Add Order to Cart".
 "Proceed to Cart", provide and Email address and click "Submit".
 Check email inbox for a "Climate Data Online request 1234567 complete" message and download the LCD CSV file to any local folder using the "Download" link.
+Do not change the name(s) of the LCD file(s).

 ## Process Details
 The `noaa-weather-hourly` makes the source LCD file ready-to-use by resolving the following data formatting and quality issues.